epsilonrhorho/dns-updater/README.md

 - `RECORD_NAME` – the fully qualified DNS record name to update.
 - `AWS_ACCESS_KEY_ID` – your AWS access key ID used to authenticate with Route53.
 - `AWS_SECRET_ACCESS_KEY` – your AWS secret access key.
+- `AWS_REGION` – the AWS region to use when signing requests.
 - `STORAGE_PATH` – path to persist the last seen IP address between runs.

 ## IAM policy requirements